 WC1A 9HG

-There is a £64 application fee, which must be paid via bank transfer, with the dissolved company’s name as the payment reference.
+There is an application fee, which must be paid via bank transfer, with the dissolved company’s name as the payment reference.
 Assuming the Treasury Solicitor has not had to deal with any assets of the company, there won’t usually be any further costs.
 If, however, they have dealt with such assets the Treasury Solicitor will also look to recover from you the full costs of dealing with them.

 As long as the application form is completed and costs are settled in full, the Treasury Solicitor will usually issue a bona vacantia waiver letter – which is a statement in writing giving their consent to the company’s restoration.
 The bona vacantia waiver letter will be sent to the postal address, email address or fax number stated on the BVC14 form, typically within a few weeks of the application.